Orca Slicer

 Orca Slicer is an open-source project that receives regular updates and improvements from its active developer and user community.

-It was originally created by SoftFever in 2023 as a fork of Bambu Studio, and has quickly grown thanks to its powerful features and beginner-friendly calibration tools.
+It was originally created by SoftFever in 2023 as a fork of bambu labs studio download, and has quickly grown thanks to its powerful features and beginner-friendly calibrated tools.

 - Extra Solid Infill: